 Brazilian applicants must submit the following documents to the ESEnfC:

-• Declaration stating that the applicant meets the pre-requisites, and that he/she is not Portuguese or covered by any of the conditions that prevent him/her from applying.
+• Statement by the applicant declaring that he/she meets the pre-requisites and that he/she is not Portuguese or covered by any of the conditions that prevent him/her from applying.

-• Declaration with the ENEM scores or a print screen with those scores.
+• Statement by the applicant with the ENEM scores or a print screen with those scores.

 • Document certifying the completion of secondary education.